-Most of the types of the Brindle Frenchies can really take your time if you are looking for one especially the reverse French brindle.
+Most types of Brindle Frenchies can take your time if you are looking for one, especially the reverse French brindle.

-If you are looking to buy a Brindle French Bulldog for sale, you should look a breeder.
+If you want a Brindle French Bulldog for sale, you should look for a breeder.
 Note that it shouldn’t be any type of breeder.
 If you get your Frenchie from any kind of breeder, it could cause problems for you.

-You could do a quick Google search and look for respected breeders (you should reviews about them before contacting them).
+You could do a quick Google search and look for respected breeders (you should review them before contacting them).
 Also, ask questions about the Brindle Frenchie you want to buy.

-Another option is to search through the AKC Breeders of Merit Program.
-The American Kennel Club vets breeders and they get the merit.
-This is one way to find out if a breeder can be trusted.
+Another option is to search through the AKC Breeders of Merit Program, as the American Kennel Club vets breeders.
+This is one way to find out if you can trust a breeder.